srobo/team-emails/SR2026/2026-04-29-kit-recovery.md

 Please insure the kit during shipping and use a courier which supports tracking, to ensure the kit isn't lost.

 Further details about shipping can be found [in the docs](https://studentrobotics.org/docs/kit/return).
+Whilst you can use any courier, we used [UPS](https://www.ups.com/gb/en/home) to ship the kits to you.

 If you have any questions, please let us know as soon as possible!